- When to have reconstruction

-Factors such as smoking, diabetes and obesity increase the risk of complications and reconstruction may have to be delayed until these risks have been lowered.
+- Factors such as smoking, diabetes and obesity increase the risk of infection, poor wound healing and other complications and reconstruction may have to be delayed until these risks have been lowered.

 Many women have a delayed reconstruction by choice, often some years after the original surgery.
-Unfortunately, in some areas of NZ women might experience a long wait to have this done in a public hospital.
-If you are considering having a delayed reconstruction and are no longer being seen for follow up at the Breast Clinic, ask your GP to refer you to a plastic surgeon to discuss the options available to you.
+Unfortunately, in some areas of New Zealand women might experience a long wait to have this done in a public hospital.
+If you are considering having a delayed reconstruction and are no longer being seen for follow-up at the breast clinic, ask your GP to refer you to a plastic surgeon to discuss the options available to you.